anhvungoc21/forkify-clone/README.md

 ## Description

 I built this project while I was learning JavaScript in a Udemy course by Jonas Schmedtmann.
-While parts of the project was provided by the course instructor (SCSS, some HTML), following and understanding how to build a project using the MVC architectural pattern was incredibly informative for a novice at JavaScript like me.
+While parts of the project was provided by the course instructor (SCSS & some HTML), following and understanding how to build a project with multiple components and functionalities using the MVC architectural pattern was incredibly informative for a novice at JavaScript like me!

 ## Features
 _Features that are already present in the original tutorial_